 - Finish with added spices or toppings, and ENJOY!

 You can use this method for oven roasted sweet potato fries with any of your favorite spice combos.
 Here are a few to try:

 - Curry.
 My go-to and the version you’ll see in this sweet potato fries recipe.
 Curry’s warmth is delicious paired with the natural sweetness of sweet potatoes.

 - Italian.
 Omit the curry powder and cayenne pepper, and use 1 teaspoon Italian seasoning instead.
-Top the finished fries with a little freshly grated Parmesan for a delicious final touch.
+Top the finished fries with a little freshly grated Parmesan (like these Parsnip Fries) for a delicious final touch.

 - Classic.
 Simple salt and black pepper make an excellent, always satisfying everyday option.

 Any of these seasoning combos would be delicious with a sweet potato fries dipping sauce like this Skinny Greek Yogurt Ranch Dip.